Leica CL vs D-LUX Typ 109

-The Leica CL (Typ 7323) and the Leica D-LUX (Typ 109) are two digital cameras that were officially introduced, respectively, in November 2017 and September 2014.
+The Leica CL (Typ 7323) and the Leica D-LUX (Typ 109) are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2014.
 The CL is a mirrorless interchangeable lens camera, while the D-LUX Typ 109 is a fixed lens compact.
-The cameras are based on an APS-C (CL) and a Four Thirds sensor.
-The CL has a resolution of 24.1 megapixel, whereas the D-LUX Typ 109 provides 12.7 MP.
+The cameras are based on an APS-C (CL) and a Four Thirds (D-LUX Typ 109) sensor.
+The CL has a resolution of 24.1 megapixels, whereas the D-LUX Typ 109 provides 12.7 MP.

 The side-by-side display below illustrates the physical size and weight of the Leica CL and the Leica D-LUX Typ 109.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica D-LUX Typ 109 is notably smaller (24 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the D-LUX Typ 109 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the D-LUX Typ 109 has a lens built in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.